bhi5hmaraj/blog/src/pages/about.md

 ## What I’m interested in

 My interests are fairly eclectic: theoretical computer science, philosophy, physics, psychology, philanthropy, and the interaction between cognition and computing.
-Biology has influenced many computational constructions, from finite automata to neural networks and cellular automata, so I find the cognitive sciences particularly interesting.
+Biology has inspired many ideas in computing, from cellular automata to neural networks, which is one reason I find cognitive science particularly interesting.

-Outside work, I read non-fiction, learn guitar, play badminton, and spend time with our beagle.
-Not so long ago I used to game a lot; competitive programming later took its place.
+Outside work, I read nonfiction, learn guitar, play badminton, and spend time with our beagle.
+I used to game a lot, but competitive programming eventually took its place.
 I’m also a huge fan of MOOCs as a way to get introduced to new subjects.

 ## What this blog is about

 I’m not entirely sure, which is part of the point.
 It is a random walk through whatever currently piques my interest.

 One recurring thread is human cognition and its pitfalls, in the spirit of *Thinking, Fast and Slow*.
 That led me toward the rationality community around LessWrong and Slate Star Codex, and later toward ideas from effective altruism.
-My background means technical posts will appear whenever some cool topic catches my fancy.
+My background means technical posts will also show up whenever some cool topic catches my fancy.

-The other broad theme is human flourishing: mental health, mindfulness, physical health, and the small practical systems that make a life go better.
+The other broad theme is human flourishing: mental health, mindfulness, physical health, and the small practical systems that make life go better.
 The [writing archive](/writing/) is where these threads meet.

 ## From the old blog